 If the property has an RPA (Resource Protection Area) or a floodplain, you should consult a site engineer immediately.
 You can read more about these conditions in this post.

 The property dimensions will help you determine what can be built on the lot (in terms of house footprint).
 The lot on 33rd Street was 80′ x 131′.

-Once we had the lot dimensions, we need to determine the zoning of the lot in order to get the setbacks (how far the new house must sit from the property lines).
+Along with the lot dimensions, you will the zoning of the lot in order to get the setbacks (how far the new house must sit from the property lines).
 How do you find the zoning of a lot?
 You can call the County Zoning Office or check the county tax records.
 In Fairfax, they have a handy-dandy website with lots of good information.
 All you need is the property address and it will give you all the information recorded about the lot, including the zoning.

 The actual footprint of the house we chose (Chesterbrook Craftsman) was 58.5′ x 60.5′.
 Here is a revised plat showing the new house location.